With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreC And T Counseling Llc is a mental health treatment center in Marietta, Georgia, located at 2470 Windy Hill Road, Suite 221, part of the 30067 zip code.
 C And T Counseling Llc provides outpatient treatment.
-C And T Counseling Llc also offers individual psychotherapy, trauma therapy and couples/family therapy to young adults, adults and seniors 65 or older.
+C And T Counseling Llc also offers cognitive behavioral therapy, individual psychotherapy and couples/family therapy to young adults, seniors 65 or older and adults.
 C And T Counseling Llc supports people with trauma.
 C And T Counseling Llc also provides court-ordered outpatient treatment and education services.

 Learn MoreHealth Connect America is a mental health clinic in Dallas, Georgia, located at 168 North Johnston Street, Suite 304, 30132.
-Health Connect America offers telemedicine/telehealth and outpatient treatment.
-Health Connect America provides dialectical behavior therapy, behavior modification and individual psychotherapy to children / adolescents.
-Health Connect America also supports people with PTSD, people requiring dual diagnosis treatment and LGBT.
-Some other services provided by Health Connect America include therapeutic foster care, case management and court-ordered outpatient treatment.
+Health Connect America offers outpatient treatment and telemedicine/telehealth.
+Health Connect America provides cognitive behavioral therapy, individual psychotherapy and behavior modification to children / adolescents.
+Health Connect America also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+Some other services provided by Health Connect America include court-ordered outpatient treatment, case management and therapeutic foster care.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.